LuDanielPoyu/Volkswagen-IT-Engineer/README.md

 ---

 ### P3 — Security Awareness and Workshops
-**Problem:** Patchy security habits across all company's employers.
+**Problem:** Patchy security habits across all company's employees.

 **Solution:** Designed and distributed weekly security posters to all employees and hosted 3 internal workshops on information security.